Behavior of random walk on discrete point processes: One Dimensional Central Limit Theorem

-where the last equality holds since this sequence contain the same elements as the sequence in (\ref{Finite_sum_of_changes}) and every element in the original sequence appears only a finite number of times, therefore those sequences have the same partial limits, and the original sequence (the one in \eqref{Finite_sum_of_changes}) converges.
+\ifarxiv Indeed, the last equality holds since this sequence contains the same elements as the sequence in (\ref{Finite_sum_of_changes}) and every element in the original sequence appears only a finite number of times, therefore those sequences have the same partial limits, and the original sequence (the one in \eqref{Finite_sum_of_changes}) converges $P$ almost surely. \fi In fact the last argument also holds trivially for $a=0$, i.e.~for every $a\in\BR$